Singular foliations with trivial canonical class: Introduction

-In 1997, one year after the publication of Cerveau-Lins Neto paper, appeared a paper \cite{Polishchuk} by Polishchuk which, among other things, contains a classification of Poisson structures on $\P^3$ under restrictive hypothesis on their singular set.
-But (non-zero) Poisson structures on $3$-folds are nothing more than foliations with trivial canonical bundle, thus Polishchuk's result is a particular case of Cerveau-Lins Neto classification.
+Cerveau and Lins Neto proved that the space of foliations on $\P^3$ with $\KF =0$ has six irreducible components \cite{CerveauLinsNetoAnnals}, and gave a rather precise description of them.
+The paper \cite{Polishchuk} by Polishchuk contains a classification of Poisson structures on $\P^3$ under restrictive hypothesis on their singular set.
+But (non-zero) Poisson structures without singular divisors on $3$-folds are nothing more than foliations with trivial canonical bundle, thus Polishchuk's result is a particular case of Cerveau-Lins Neto classification.
+Poisson structures on projective $3$-folds with isolated singularities (i.e. codimension one foliations with trivial canonical bundle) are classified by Druel in \cite{Druel}.

-The third author of this paper proved in \cite{Touzet} that a smooth codimension one foliation $\F$ with numerically trivial canonical bundle on compact K\"{a}hler manifold $X$ fits into at least one of the following descriptions. \begin{enumerate} \item After a finite \'{e}tale covering, $X$ is the product of Calabi-Yau variety $Y$ and a complex torus $T$ and $\mathcal F$ is the pull-back under the natural projection to $T$ of a linear codimension one foliation on $T$. \item The manifold $X$ is fibration by rational curves over a compact K\"{a}hler variety $Y$ with $c_1(Y) =0$, and $\mathcal F$ is a foliation everywhere transverse to the fibers of the fibration. \item The foliation $\mathcal F$ is an isotrivial fibration by hypersurfaces with zero first Chern class. \end{enumerate} The particular case of smooth Poisson structures on projective $3$-folds was treated before by Druel in \cite{Druel}.
-When the third author of this paper proved the classification above he was not aware of Druel's work.
+Smooth codimension one foliations with numerically trivial canonical bundle on compact K\"{a}hler manifold $X$ are classified in \cite{Touzet}.
+If $\F$ is one such foliation, then it fits into at least one of the following descriptions. \begin{enumerate} \item The foliation $\F$ is an isotrivial fibration by hypersurfaces with zero first Chern class. \item After a finite \'{e}tale covering, $X$ is product of a compact K\"ahler manifold $Y$ with $c_1(Y)=0$ and a complex torus $T$ and $\F$ is the pull-back under the natural projection to $T$ of a linear codimension one foliation on $T$. \item The manifold $X$ is a fibration by rational curves over a compact K\"{a}hler manifold $Y$ with $c_1(Y) =0$, and $\F$ is a foliation everywhere transverse to the fibers of the fibration. \end{enumerate}